romeorizzi/TALight/README.md

 ```

 then you should see the binary and a summary of data about the file, including its permissions (if on Linux or Mac, in Windows the permissions are not included in the file but rather attached to them).
 In the following, we assume the binary has execution permission.
-The name of the binary will be `rtal` on Unix/Linux/Mac and `rtal.exe` on Windows (note: in the case of Windows the name of the binary when you make it is simply `rtal` like for the Unix based systems, but if you download it like explained here, then it is `rtal.exe` since you have been told that downloading it is not the first option and therefore, if you have taken this path, then you are likely to be either an unexprienced user or an user with no rights on his machine and end up in a "protected user" category).
+The name of the binary will be `rtal` on Unix/Linux/Mac and `rtal.exe` on Windows (note: in the case of Windows the name of the binary when you make it is simply `rtal` like for the Unix based systems, but if you download it like explained here, then it is `rtal.exe` since you have been told that downloading it is not the first option and therefore, if you have taken this path, then you are likely to be either an unexperienced user or an user with no rights on his machine and end up in a "protected user" category).

-You can check the binary works by issuing:
+You can check that the binary works by issuing:

 ```bash
 ./rtal --help